yanghengtang/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the add specialisation operation would work:
 ![AddSpecialisationSequenceDiagram](images/AddSpecialisationSequenceDiagram.png)

-The sequence diagram for the add specialisation and medical condition operations would be similar
+The sequence diagram for the add prescription and medical condition operations would be similar

 The following activity diagram summarizes what happens when a user wants to add a specialisation/medical condition/prescription:
 ![AddXYZTagActivityDiagram](images/AddXYZTagActivityDiagram.png)